-• Backup/Recovery and Off-site Storage of Critical Data and Systems systems, products or services, and data.
-The detailed procedures for such a recovery should include hardware, software (including version), data file backup and retention schedules, off-site storage details, and appropriate contact and authority designation for personnel to retrieve media.
+Backup/Recovery and Off-site Storage of Critical Data and Systems

+Create, implement, maintain and test a backup and recovery process that will allow appropriate response to a wide range of contingencies and disasters that may occur within the USG.
+Backup and retention schedules and procedures are critical to the recovery of USG organization's systems, products or services and data.
+The detailed procedures for such a recovery should include hardware, software (including version), data file backup and retention schedules, off-site storage details and appropriate contact and authority designation for personnel to retrieve media.
 Store backup materials and media at suitable off-site locations.
 For locations where off-site storage is not practical or cost effective, COOP leadership will designate an appropriate facility to serve as the off-site storage of backup media.
 A suitable facility is one within reasonable distance of the main campus or facility, but not likely to be immediately threatened by the contingency or disaster.